Children's Environmental Health Initiative

 HOW TO apply

-If you are an organization working on an innovative children’s health campaign or project, please fill out our RFP by August 1, 2017.
-Cedar Tree will let you know by early Fall if we plan on inviting your organization to provide second round information.
-Final grant decisions will be made by end of calendar year 2017.
+If you submitted a response to the RFP for the 2017 docket, Cedar Tree will be in touch by the end of September if we plan on inviting your organization to provide second round information.
+Final grant decisions will be made by end of 2017.

-If you have questions about this RFP or Cedar Tree’s process, please reach out to Cedar Tree’s grants manager, Dana Campion.
+If you have questions about Cedar Tree’s process, please reach out to Cedar Tree’s grants manager, Dana Campion.
 She is best reached via email at: firstname.lastname@example.org.

 The Cedar Tree Foundation only funds registered 501(c)3 nonprofit organizations for work in the United States.